losnoco/Cog/Frameworks/OpenMPT/OpenMPT/README.md

      -  emscripten (on Unix-like systems):

-        libopenmpt has been tested and verified to work with emscripten 1.31 or later (earlier versions might or might not work).
+        libopenmpt has been tested and verified to work with emscripten 1.38.5 or later.
+Earlier versions are not supported.

         Run:

+            # generates WebAssembly with dynamic heap growth
+            make CONFIG=emscripten EMSCRIPTEN_TARGET=wasm

+        or

+            # generates asm.js with a fixed size 128MB heap
+            make CONFIG=emscripten EMSCRIPTEN_TARGET=asmjs128m

+        or

+            # generates asm.js with a fixed default size heap (as of Emscripten
+            # 1.38.11, this amounts to 16MB)
-            make CONFIG=emscripten        # for emscripten >= 1.38.1
+            make CONFIG=emscripten EMSCRIPTEN_TARGET=asmjs

+        or

+            # generates JavaScript with dynamic heap growth and with
-            make CONFIG=emscripten-old    # for emscripten < 1.38.0
+            # compatibility for older VMs
+            make CONFIG=emscripten EMSCRIPTEN_TARGET=js

         Running the test suite on the command line is also supported by using node.js.
-Version 0.10.25 or greater has been tested.
+Version 8.9.1 or greater has been tested.
 Earlier versions might or might not work.
-Depending on how your distribution calls the `node.js` binary, you might have to edit `build/make/config-emscripten.mk` or
+Depending on how your distribution calls the `node.js` binary, you might have to edit `build/make/config-emscripten.mk`.
-        `build/make/config-emscripten-old.mk`.

-     -  Haiku:
+     -  DJGPP / DOS

-        To compile libopenmpt on Haiku (using the 32-bit gcc2h), run:
+        Cross-compilation from Linux systems is supported with DJGPP GCC 7.2 or later via

+            make CONFIG=djgpp

+        `openmpt123` can use liballegro 4.2 for sound output on DJGPP/DOS. liballegro can either be installed system-wide in the DJGPP environment or downloaded into the `libopenmpt` source tree.

+            make CONFIG=djgpp USE_ALLEGRO42=1    # use installed liballegro

+        or

+            ./build/download_externals.sh    # download liballegro binaries
-            make CONFIG=haiku
+            make CONFIG=djgpp USE_ALLEGRO42=1 BUNDLED_ALLEGRO42=1

      -  American Fuzzy Lop: